-For some reason, you may need to open a VMDK file to read or transfer the content without using on a virtual machine.
-In this guide let me show the simple and easy method to open a VMware VMDK file in Windows 10, the same method is applicable for any earlier Windows Operating Systems such as 8.1 and 7 as long as you have any VMware products on your computer.
+For some reason, you may need to open a VMDK file to read or transfer the content without using it on a virtual machine.
+In this guide let me show the simple and easy method to open a VMware VMDK file in Windows 10/11, the same method is applicable for earlier Windows Operating Systems such as 8.1 and 7 as long as you have any VMware products on your computer.

 Most of the time the VMDK file type would have been already associated with the VMware program.
-Once your Windows 10 or 8.1 host computer knows that VMDK files should be opened by VMware Workstation program, you will see an option “Map Virtual Disk..” as shown above.
+Once your Windows host computer knows that VMDK files should be opened by the VMware Workstation program, you will see an option called “Map Virtual Disk..” as shown above.

-If you notice, there is another option below called “Map First Volume as Z:”, it will automatically mount and open the first volume of the VMDK file.
-But we are not sure what is the first volume and mostly it would be the system reserved disk on the bootable partition, hence it will not be helpful always.
-So, better select the first option “Map Virtual Disk..” and explore all partitions, then select the desired partition to mount as shown in the next step.
+If you notice, there is another option below called “Map First Volume as Z:”, it will automatically mount and open the first volume of the VMDK file in read-only format.
+But we are not aware of what is the first volume and mostly it could be the system reserved portion on the bootable partition, hence it will not be helpful.
+So, select the first option “Map Virtual Disk..” and explore all partitions.
+Later we can select the desired partition to mount as shown in the next step.